zhuth/PyMongoWrapper/README-QExpr.md

 2. String Literals: QExpr supports string literals, which are sequences of characters enclosed in double quotes (`"`) or single quotes (`'`).
 For example: `"Hello, World!"`, `'QExpr'`.

-3. Regular Expression Literals: Regular expression literals in QExpr are represented between forward slashes (`/`).
+3. Regular Expression Literals: Regular expression literals in QExpr are represented between backticks (`` ` ``).
 They allow you to define patterns for pattern matching and manipulation.
-For example: `/[A-Za-z]+/` matches one or more alphabetic characters.
+For example: `` `[a-z]+`c `` matches one or more lower-case alphabetic characters.
+Options are not mandatory, and it is always case insensitive unless noted with `c` option.

 4. Number Literals: QExpr supports numeric literals, including integer and floating-point numbers.
 For example: `42`, `3.14`, `1e-5`.